tom-clark-dev/tom-clark-dev/README.md

 I'm Tom, welcome to my GitHub profile! 🎉

-There's not much here at the moment but it should grow in time 🕒
+There's not much here at the moment but it should grow in time 🕒 Thanks for taking the time to stop by! 😁

-Thanks for taking the time to stop by! 😁 Please see below for more info about me and my skills.
+See below for more about me and my skills...

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/88-tom-clark/)
 [![CodePen Badge](https://img.shields.io/badge/CodePen-Profile-informational?style=flat&logo=codepen&logoColor=white&color=black)](https://codepen.io/tom-clark-dev)